jamesbornholt/homepage/index.md

 I’m a fifth-year PhD candidate in the [PLSE][] group at the [University of Washington][uw], advised by [Emina Torlak][emina], [Dan Grossman][djg], and [Luis Ceze][luisceze].
-I work on programming languages and formal methods, with an emphasis on building scalable automated reasoning tools to make software more reliable and more efficient.
+I work on programming languages and formal methods, with an emphasis on making it easier to build and scale automated reasoning tools for program verification and synthesis.

 I have a masters from UW and a bachelors from the [Australian National University][anu].
 I've also spent time at [Microsoft Research][msr] and [Amazon Web Services][aws].